jkeohan/rctr-9-8-20/w09d18/intro-to-testing-in-react.md

 Now it's your turn to create the following tests:

 - it should return an empty array when the input is an empty array
-- is should return a flattened array if the input contains 4 levels of nested arrays
+- it should return a flattened array if the input contains 4 levels of nested arrays

 <hr>